“Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.”

 Therefore

-The “therefore” indicates that this is a summary statement for Christians in suffering.
-This is the punch line of this section of 1 Peter.
-This is the application of all this teaching on trials.
-If Christians are not to retaliate what are they to do?
-Commit.
+The “therefore” indicates that this is a summary statement for Christians who suffer.
+This verse is the punch line of this section of First Peter; it is the application of all this teaching on trials.
+If Christians are not to retaliate, what are they to do?
+“Commit.”

 let those who suffer

-Nothing that comes our way arrives by accident (1 Peter 2:20; 3:17).
-God processes everything in our lives.
-When Satan came to God to put duress on Job, God had to take down the “hedge” around Job.
+Nothing that comes our way arrives by accident (1 Pe 2:20; 3:17).
+God processes everything that comes into our lives.
+When Satan came to God for permission to put duress on Job, God took down the “hedge” around him.
 God has a hedge around each of us.
 Nothing comes into our lives without going through that hedge.
-No disaster comes our way without God’s permission.
-He must concur with any event that enters our lives.
+No disaster comes our way without God’s approval.
+As the sovereign God, He must concur with any event that enters our lives.

 according to the will of God

 The words “according to” mean norm or standard.
-Our suffering must be according to the norm or standard of the will of God.”Will” means purpose, plan or design.
-Everything that comes into our lives come by divine design.
-Nothing comes into our lives that God does not process by His will.
-If God wills suffering then so be it.
+Our suffering must be according to the norm or standard of the will of God.
+“Will” implies purpose, plan, or design.
+Everything that comes into our lives comes by the standard of divine design.
+Nothing comes into our lives that God does not process by his will.
+If God wills suffering, then so be it.
 It is better to suffer in the will of God than out of it.
-If God wills something for our lives then He will give us sustaining grace.
+If God wills something for our lives, then he will give us sustaining grace.

 Nothing can happen to us without God concurring with it.

-The doctrine of God concurring with the events of our lives is a sadly neglected doctrine today.
+The doctrine of God concurring with the events of our lives is sadly neglected today.
 This doctrine is part of the providence of God.
-In God’s providence He controls all events, all thoughts, all plans for his own glory.
+In God’s providence, he controls all events, all thoughts, all plans for his glory.

-It is reassuring to know life is not capricious and God controls everything in our lives.
+It is assuring for us to know that life is not capricious and that God controls everything in our lives.